Newborn photo style guide

 Odds are, you already have a vision in mind about how you want to present yourself in these photos.
 But sometimes, that vision can be hard to describe when it’s not sitting right there in front of you.
 For more outfit inspiration Pinterest is where it’s at.
 I’ve curated a bunch of helpful resources like the ones you see here, so take a look at my boards below, and feel free to re-pin to your own board!

-Coordinating: Choosing one outfit is hard enough right?!
+Choosing one outfit is hard enough right?!
 Let alone for a whole family!
 My strategy is to lay it all out so you can see how the colours and textures work together.
 I pull out all the possible options I like from our wardrobe and then narrow it down by pairing things up or seeing where the gaps are.
 I take photos as I go and I can flick through these to compare which option looks better.
 For our last shoot, I flicked a few photos to a friend who helped me narrow down my selection.
 Once I have the final options I can clearly see any bits and pieces that might be missing.
-The Bennetts did this for their extended family shoot, example below!
+The Bennetts did this for their extended family shoot.

 What do you want to do with your images?